 Set Up a Lookup Field

-How Lookups Work
+How Relations Work

-The relationship works in both directions:
+The link works in both directions:

 - On the target entity: a subgrid appears showing all records that reference it

-Creating a Lookup Field
+Creating a Relation Field

-- Click the Fields tab
+- Open the Fields tab

 - Configure:

-- Label: A clear name (e.g. “Company”, “Primary Contact”, “Related Project”)
+- Name + Label: A clear label (e.g. “Company”, “Primary Contact”, “Related Project”)

-- Type: Select Lookup
+- Type: Select Relation

 - Related Entity: Choose the entity this field should reference (e.g. “Company”)